hanabi/hanabi.github.io/docs/beginner/good-touch-principle-question-3.md

 - Alice has a clued 2 in her hand of an unknown color.
 (It was *2 Saved* earlier on in the game.)
 - What action should Alice perform?
+- If Alice should give a clue, what card note will be written on the focused card?

 </TabItem>
 <TabItem value="solution">